this website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 “The fascination for the emerging cultures in France probably finds its roots in its archetypal exhibition held in 1989 at the Centre Georges Pompidou Paris, Magicians of the earth.
 For the first time the public could discover contemporary artists, originated contemporary art from non-western cultures, who dealt with their own traditions and beliefs, art which they expressed through modern language”.
 Professor Stéphane Laurent in Creative cowboy films Creative-i magazine – First Nations Issue

-“I note Jacques Chirac delight at the group of Australian Indigenous artists commissioned to apply their art to the architectural development of the office section of the Musée du Quai Branly in Paris”.
+“I note Jacques Chirac's delight at the group of Australian Indigenous artists commissioned to apply their art to the architectural development of the office section of the Musée du Quai Branly in Paris”.
 Peter Hylands

 Time and knowledge

-The Australian timeline is interesting, we suggest you draw a timeline which represents your time in Australia (ours spans 21 percent of European settlement and 41 per cent since Federation) – not that far from the start of it) and then extend the timeline for another 65,000 years.
-That simple and very long diagram will tell you all a great deal about Australia’s knowledge systems (our own time here represents 0.0007 per cent of the time Aboriginal Australians have lived on this continent.
+The Australian timeline is interesting, we suggest you draw a timeline which represents your time in Australia (ours spans 21 percent of European settlement and 41 per cent since Federation – not that far from the start of it) and then extend the timeline for another 65,000 years.
+That simple and very long diagram will tell you all a great deal about Australia’s knowledge systems (our own time here represents 0.0007 per cent of the time Aboriginal Australians have lived on this continent).